nathanael-fijalkow/games_book/4_Payoffs/mean_payoff.md

 the two objectives are equivalent, which will be a corollary of {prf:ref}`4-thm:mean_payoff_positional`.
 We refer to {prf:ref}`13-thm:MMP-Eve` for a setting where limit superior and limit inferior are not equivalent.

-As an example, consider the mean payoff game represented in Figure {ref}`4-fig:MP`.
+As an example, consider the mean payoff game represented in {numref}`4-fig:MP`.
 As we will show later, the positional strategies defined below are optimal strategies for Eve and Adam:

 $$